Symmetry Breaking in Chemical Systems: Engineering Complexity through Self-Organization and Marangoni Flows: Results

 As previously discussed, our experiments reveal that the climbing film on the external surfaces of cylindrical pillars is essential for the formation of synchronous circular waves and the onset of wavefront instability.
 We observe that wavefront instability predominantly occurs in uncovered experimental setups, where evaporation is more significant compared to covered setups.
 Notably, in our control experiments, where the CHD-BZ solution is covered with a thin layer of hexane to suppress evaporation, the obstacles continue to function as wave centers, but no wavefront instability is observed (Figure~\ref{fig:Gold}D-E).

 Moreover, side-view imaging of the fluid climbing around the pillars confirms that the contact line remains pinned (Figure~\ref{fig:Partition_New}C-E and Video 12), indicating the presence of upward capillary flows that counteract fluid loss caused by evaporation.
-Within this ascending liquid layer, the thinner downstream precursor film is expected to evaporate faster than the thicker upstream film, creating slight temperature and/or concentration gradients.
-These gradients generate surface tension differences, driving Marangoni flows that ultimately disrupt the wavefront.
+Within this ascending liquid layer, the thinner downstream precursor film is expected to evaporate faster than the thicker upstream film, creating slight temperature and/or concentration gradients, due to evaporative cooling and/or selective evaporation of one or more components of the multicomponent liquid.
+These gradients generate surface tension differences, driving thermal and/or solutal Marangoni flows that ultimately disrupt the wavefront.
 Our hypothesis that waves originate from the thin ascending fluid layer is supported by our observations in Figure~\ref{fig:PMMA}, using a PMMA mold with square wall boundaries.
 The side view of the waves confirms that they initiate at the thin film in the contact region, which wets the square wall boundaries, and then travel downward (Video 13).
 Importantly, in an uncovered setup, the downward-traveling wave along the wall boundary (as well as the waves initiated around the cylindrical obstacles) initially maintain a planar (circular) form but eventually break into fingers at later times (Figure~\ref{fig:PMMA}B-C and D).
 This fingering instability is similarly visible in Figure~\ref{fig:Rectangular}E and Video 14 with PMMA-based triangular obstacles within square wall boundaries.
 Lastly, we note that the initiation of waves at the ascending thin film is consistent with a separate experiment in which the Petri dish was slightly tilted~\cite{inomoto1995depth}.
 In this setup, we observed that synchronization waves initially appeared in regions with lower fluid thickness and subsequently propagated toward areas with higher fluid thickness (see Figure~\ref{fig:Phase}A-B and Video 15).